-United States Regiments & Batteries > New York > Infantry
+United States Regiments & Batteries > New York < 127th New York Infantry Regiment

 “Adirondack Regiment”

-The 127th New York Volunteer Infantry Regiment lost 35 enlisted men killed and mortally wounded and 1 officer and 94 enlisted men to disease during the Civil War.
+The 127th New York Infantry Regiment lost 35 enlisted men killed and mortally wounded and 1 officer and 94 enlisted men to disease during the Civil War.

 1862